-Monogamy adds permanency in one’s relationship.
+Monogamy adds permanence in one’s relationship.

-Fidelity…. the much-talked about term, what does it mean to you?
+Fidelity…. the much-talked-about term, what does it mean to you?
 Emotional/ physical fidelity which is more important to you and why?

 One should not confuse physical fidelity with emotional fidelity as most people do.
 Emotional fidelity, I feel, is far more revealing of a relationship.
 Physical, one should review with utmost care.

 Is it possible to have a committed relationship not defined by sexual fidelity?

 Yes.
 One should take note from most homosexual relationships.

 Do you think, “One must be able to accept a husband’s casual infidelity” and “One must be able to accept a wife’s casual infidelity?”
 Why?
 Why not?

 What kills desire in marriage?
 What is the relationship between desire and love in marriage?